Caring for Equality

-At the national level it will promote policies combatting gender-based violence and prenatal sex selection through
+National Level: Promotion of policies combatting gender-based violence and prenatal sex selection

-- facilitating the creation of unified Church vision/strategy on gender equality and prenatal sex selection.
+-facilitating the creation of the unified Church vision/strategy on gender equality and prenatal sex selection.

-Caring for Equality project will capitalize on the role of community-based social workers, especially in early identification and prevention of gender-based violence cases and prenatal sex-selection issues at household level.
+The project capitalizes on the role of community-based social workers especially in early identification and prevention of gender-based violence cases and prenatal sex-selection issues at household level.

-World Vision partners with the Government of Armenia, regional and local authorities, international and local organizations, education and health establishments, local and regional women and child protection bodies and networks to effectively implement its projects.
-The project will closely collaborate with the Armenian Apostolic Church to have a stronger social engagement with respect to gender equality.
+World Vision partners with the Government of Armenia, regional and local authorities, international and local organizations, Armenian Church, education and health establishments, local and regional women and child protection bodies and networks to effectively implement its projects.